Robotic Pool Cleaners VS Suction: 5 Reasons Why It’s Better Your Cleaner Sucks

 It’s the age old question, robot v suction cleaner?

 We’ve cut through the muck to give you the lowdown.
-Let’s dive in and see how they stack up.
+Let’s dive in and see how these two stack up against each other.

 Robotic Pool Cleaners VS Suction